yenlianglai/KubeDIS/README.md

 # KubeDIS

 ## Repo Description
-This Repo serves as a source repo for K8s manifests of applications runs on 112A local Kubernetes cluster.
+This repo serves as a source repo for K8s manifests of applications runs on 112A local Kubernetes cluster.

  ## Project Description
  Creating a Local Kubernetes Cluster in Lab 112A for MLOps and future project deployment